sara-nl/griddocs/source/Pages/Practices/picas/picas_example.rst

     cc ../../fractals.c -o fractals -lm
     cd ..

-The sandbox directory now holds everything we need to send to the grid worker nodes.
+The sandbox directory now holds everything we need to send to the Grid worker nodes.

 Prepare your Tokens
 ===================